Maya Harakawa Assistant Professor of Art History,

-I am an art historian and organizer living in Toronto, Ontario.
-I am an assistant professor at the University of Toronto, and I received my PhD from the Graduate Center CUNY in 2022.
+I am an art historian from Brooklyn, New York, living in Toronto, Ontario.
+In 2022, I became an assistant professor at the University of Toronto after receiving my PhD from the Graduate Center, CUNY.

-My writings have been published or are forthcoming in The Art Bulletin, Panorama: Journal of the Association of Historians of American Art, NKA: Journal of the Contemporary African Art, and Smarthistory.
-Fellowships from the David C. Driskell Center for the Study of Visual Arts and Culture of African Americans and the African Diaspora, the Schomburg Center for Research in Black Culture, the American Council of Learned Societies, and the Getty Research Center have supported my research.
+My writings have been published or are forthcoming in American Art, The Art Bulletin, Panorama: Journal of the Association of Historians of American Art, NKA: Journal of the Contemporary African Art, and Smarthistory.
+In 2026, I was awarded the Arthur Kingsley Porter Prize by The Art Bulletin.
+My research has been supported by fellowships from the David C. Driskell Center for the Study of Visual Arts and Culture of African Americans and the African Diaspora, the Schomburg Center for Research in Black Culture, the American Council of Learned Societies, and the Getty Research Center.

 As a specialist in the art of African Diaspora in North America, I study histories of Black radicalism and their impact on the discipline of art history.
-I am particularly interested in questions of methodology and historiography and I look to Black Studies to find alternatives to art history’s stifling reliance on the logics and values of whiteness.
-I am currently working on two book-length projects: an art historical study of 1960s Harlem and a monograph on the artist and organizer Benny Andrews.
+I am particularly interested in questions of methodology and historiography, and I look to Black Studies to find alternatives to art history’s stifling reliance on the logics and values of whiteness.
+I am currently working on two books: an art historical study of 1960s Harlem and a new project tentatively titled “Art History after Attica.”

 Whenever possible, I connect my research with grassroots political struggles within and beyond academia.
-At U of T, I am a member of Faculty for Palestine and the Jewish Faculty Network.
-From 2017 to 2022, I was a delegate of the Professional Staff Congress, the union that represents faculty, staff, and students at CUNY.
+From 2017 to 2022, I served as a delegate to the Professional Staff Congress, the union representing faculty, staff, and students at CUNY.
 I also served as chapter chair and vice chair during this time, working with colleagues across the university to fight for public higher education in New York, the city where I was born and raised.

 In my spare time, I play cello with the Toronto Community Orchestra.
 I love cooking and playing with my two cats, Sandy and Keanu.